 The short, tragic history of whaling in Portland city limits

 “Ethelbert” the orca somehow ended up stranded miles from the ocean in the Columbia Slough, much to the delight of most Portland residents.
-But it wasn't long before the city's Nimrods came out and spoiled everything.
+But it wasn't long before the city's would-be Nimrods came out and spoiled everything.

 By Finn J.D.
 John — November 2, 2014